apache/beam-site/src/documentation/sdks/euphoria.md

 The package also contains implementation of `OperatorTranslator` for each supported operator type (`JoinTranslator`, `FlatMapTranslator`, `ReduceByKeyTranslator`).
 Not every operator needs to have translator of its own.
 Some of them can be composed from other operators.
 That is why operators may implement `getBasicOps()` methods which returns DAG (directed acyclic graph) of primitive operators which realize given operator.

 ### Unsupported Features
 [Original Euphoria](https://github.com/seznam/euphoria) contained some features and operators not jet supported in Beam port.
-List of unsupported features follows:
+List of not yet supported features follows:
 * Translation of `ReduceStateByKey` operator to Beam is not supported.
 Therefore `TopPerKey` decomposable to RSBK is also not supported.
-* `ReduceByKey` in original euphoria allowed to sort output values (per key).
+* `ReduceByKey` in original Euphoria was allowed to sort output values (per key).
 This is also not yet translatable into Beam, therefore not supported.